Get a quote

 8. Where can I find information to help Danish entrepreneurs?

 A lot of relevant information about registration, accounting, and the operation of companies in Denmark can be found on the website of the Danish Business Authority (www.erhvervsstyrelsen.dk).
-On this website, you can also find a lot of information about Danish companies, such as: name, address, contact, CVR number, i.e. company registration number, type of business, date of establishment and liquidation of the respective company, details of owners, partners, board of directors, number of employees, information regarding accounting, balance sheet, financial reporting and personal and company data (limited liability companies, joint stock companies), etc.
+On this website, you can also find a lot of information about Danish companies, such as: name, address, contact, CVR number, i.e. company registration number, type of business, date of establishment and liquidation of the respective company, details of owners, partners, board of directors, number of employees, information regarding accounting, balance sheet, financial reporting and personal and company data (Danish LLC, joint stock companies), etc.

 9. What is the FSR?